cbzehner/stress/README.md

 FLAGS:
     -b, --bail       Exit immediately upon the first non-zero exit code -h, --help       Prints help information
-    -V, --version    Prints version information
+    -o, --output     Display the output (stdout) from runs.
+The output is grouped together by exit code.
+Each exit code will only show output for one run, even if there were several runs with that exit code -V, --version    Prints version information

 OPTIONS: